May 10, 2023

 - Invest in stocks that match your interests and strategy

 - Get access to investing in more expensive stocks

 - Explore investments in more types of securities

 Fractional shares allow you to start out small, but you can still potentially earn a return on your money.
 That’s especially true if you have a long time horizon for your investment.
 Even small beginnings can earn you money, and with the power of compounding, they can grow significantly given enough time.

 Disadvantages of fractional shares

-So what are fractional shares’ drawbacks?
+So what are the drawbacks of purchasing a fraction of a share?
 They vary significantly among brokerages; you may find differences in trading rules, costs, fees, and more.
 It’s always critical to do your research before investing, and fractional shares are no exception.

 Potential disadvantages to consider include: